Mmarlo5/mmarlo5.github.io/README.md

 ---

 ## 👋 About Me
 I am a Ph.D.
 Candidate at Rutgers University–Camden, where I study the intersection of **public opinion and state-level policy**.
-My dissertation focuses on developing original measures of policy-opinion congruence in U.S. abortion legislation from 1973–2024.
+My dissertation focuses on developing original measures of policy-opinion congruence in U.S. abortion legislation from 2000–2024.

 Beyond the data:
 * ☕ **Fuel:** Powered by strong coffee.
 * 📚 **Fiction:** Always in the middle of a good novel (suggestions welcome!).
-* 🏰 **The "Happy Place":** Huge fan of Disney Parks and Disney Cruises—I'm a believer that world-class logistics and community-building happen best on a ship or at the Magic Kingdom.
+* 🏰 **The "Happy Place":** Huge fan of Disney Parks and Disney Cruises—I'm a believer that world-class logistics are best solved on a ship or at the Magic Kingdom.

 ---